JDT Inc.

 How does this connect to our acquisition spend?

-Acquisition gets cheaper when LTV expands.
-Our CRM work isn't a separate department from the Meta and Google programs — it's where the post-acquisition revenue happens.
+Acquisition gets cheaper when customers are worth more.
+Our CRM work isn't a separate department from the Meta and Google programs; it's where the post-acquisition revenue happens.
 The two are budgeted together.

 What's the typical first improvement we'll see?